das2000sidd/challenge/README.md

 There was a total of 20 chromosomes.
 Since this is from HRC which is human data, we can say that chromosome X and Y are missing.

-11. Find out the coordinates of the _ADIPOQ_ gene.
-Your method should be generalisable to a list of genes and take a few seconds to run (take inspiration from question 5).
-Then, please report the following:
-    - the coordinates of the exons of its canonical transcript.
-    - all documented variants in this gene.
-    - all phenotype-associated variants.
-    - all documented loss-of-function (LoF) variants in this gene.
-How did you define LoF?
-    - If asked to find all regulatory variants that potentially affect this gene, which questions would you ask and how would you proceed?
 12. How would you convert a VCF file to the Plink binary format?
 How would you do the reverse, and what kind of problems do you anticipate?

 Following is a sample code to convert vcf file to Plink binary format using a combination of vcftools and plink.